Run commands easily with kwt part 2: defining menus, actions, and params with YAML

 How do I use menus?

-To use a menu, ingest it into your system with ingest
+To use a menu, ingest it into your system with the ingest

 command from kwt

 .
-It takes either a local file or a HTTP link, and overrides the existing menu with the same name.
+It accepts either a local file or an HTTP link and overrides the existing menu with the same name:

 kwt i -s ~/Download/python-demo.yaml